mageplaza/magento-2-product-labels-graphql/README.md

-# Magento 2 Product Labels GraphQL / PWA
+# Magento 2 Product Labels GraphQL

 **Magento Product Labels GraphQL is now a part of Mageplaza Product Labels that adds GraphQL features; this supports PWA Studio.**